-Radio jingles TV Adverts Film Soundtracks Gaming music Ringtones TV programmes minimum of four parts which will involve the use of microphones.
+Radio jingles TV Adverts Film Soundtracks Gaming music Ringtones TV programmes

+You will record one stereo master assignment of a piece of music consisting of a minimum of four parts which will involve the use of microphones.
 You will show evidence of planning, implementing and evaluating your recording.